Updated: 3 days ago

 All that does is reinforce your belief in the rejection in the first place.
 Positive thinking won’t always be enough, But that mindset shift will improve your mood and acceptance.
 It will also help you look at things more objectively.

 You may have found yourself dealing with rejection, or are fearful of it.
-Book a free discovery session at www.showgirlcoaching.com to see whether coaching is right for you.
+If you wanted to explore this with me or to ask more questions - book a free discovery session to see whether coaching is right for you.

 Subscribe to the website for a monthly opportunity to win a divine gift box.

 Subscribe to my YouTube channel for hints, tips and support.

 Show/Girl often does Pro Bono work for domestic violence survivors and most recent ‘pay what you can afford’ sessions for people who have found themselves out of work due to the global pandemic.